ayton-village/website/council/content/_index.md

 is_page: true
 ---

+Welcome to the website for Ayton Community Council.
+Ayton is a beautiful village in eastern Berwickshire.
+If you would like to find out more about the village, please visit [ayton-village.org](https://ayton-village.org).

 {{<aside side="right">}}
 ![Map of Ayton CC boundary](/assets/boundary.webp) Ayton CC boundary
 {{</aside>}}

-Welcome to the website for Ayton Community Council.
-Ayton is a beautiful village in eastern Berwickshire.
-If you would like to find out more about the village, please visit [ayton-village.org](https://ayton-village.org).
+## Next Meeting

+**The next meeting will be held on Tuesday 7 May 20024 at 19:00 in [Ayton Community Hall](https://hall.ayton-village.org).**

 ## What is a Community Council?